ankitkumarr/Melody/src/authority/README.md

 # How to run

-Install the prerequisites:
+1. Install the prerequisites:
-pip install flask
+`pip install flask`
-pip install requests
+`pip install requests`

+2. Fill in the IP address of the Authority's Melody node.
+Edit line 5 of melody_bridge.py (by default its set to `localhost:8001`).

-Run the webserver:
+3. Run the webserver:
-flask run
+`flask run`

 # COMPLETED
 - make an account or login (WARNING: no security is implemented, it just takes a username)
+- enter the IP address of your client's Melody node to earn points for seeding
 - view or make playlists
 - add videos to playlists that you made

-# TODO
 - charge points for downloading
-- quiz system (this may be a file that needs to be run separately)
+- quiz system to earn points
-- melody\_bridge.py needs to be filled in